roedesh/kobotracker/README.md

 **NOTE:** To build this app, you will need a Linux machine.
 The koxtoolchain fails to build on other platforms.
 You might be able to get it to build on MacOS, but it would probably be best to use a virtual machine instead.

 Install [koxtoolchain]() and [Go](https://golang.org/), then run `make` to build the app.

+To create a release tar file that can be used for installing the app on the Kobo, which includes assets and a NickelMenu configuration, run `make release`.